 Welcome to Grace.

 Visitors are welcome and expected.
-We look forward to the ways that your presence will change us, challenge us, enliven us, teach us, and deepen our understanding of God and of neighbor.
-Our prayer is that you will find at Grace what we have found: healing, belonging, and meaning.
-Together, we will participate in the hard and joyous work of saying “yes” to the Gospel, of building up God’s Kingdom.
+We can’t wait to meet you.
+Our prayer is that you will find at Grace what we have found here: healing, belonging, and meaning.
+Together, we will participate in the hard and joyous work of saying “yes” to the Gospel, of building up God’s Kingdom, of following Jesus.

 Yours in the Love of Christ,